0xopsdev/0xopsdev/README.md

 - **`Blockchain AI agent on EVM and Solana`**

-  Blockchain AI Agent is an open-source framework that enables developers to integrate AI-powered agents with Solana and EVM (Ethereum Virtual Machine) blockchains
+  Blockchain AI Agent is an open-source framework that enables developers to integrate AI-powered agents with Solana and EVM (Ethereum Virtual Machine) blockchains.

 - **`DEX token swap & staking on Ethereum`**